OrkoHunter/keep/README.rst

       --help         Show this message and exit.

     Commands:
+      edit          Edit a saved command.
-      grep      Searches for a saved command.
+      github_token  Register a GitHub Token to use GitHub Gists as a backup. grep          Searches for a saved command.
       init          Initializes the CLI.
-      list      Show the saved commands.
+      list          Shows the saved commands.
       new           Saves a new command.
-      rm        Deletes a saved command.
+      pull          Pull commands from saved GitHub gist. push          Push commands to a secret GitHub gist. rm            Deletes a saved command.
       run           Executes a saved command.
       update        Check for an update of Keep.

 `See the detailed usage and tutorial. <https://github.com/OrkoHunter/keep/blob/master/tutorial.md>`_